filecoin-project/specs/src/algorithms/expected_consensus.md

 - wPowerFactor[r+1]  = log2(totalPowerAtTipset(ts))
 - wForkFactor[r+1]   = CDF(X, k) with X -> Bin(eNumberOfBlocksPerRound * numberOfMinersInPowerTable, 1/numberOfMinersInPowerTable)

-The weight should be rounded down to its fourth decimal at each height (i.e. each time it is recalculated).
+The weight should be calculated using big integer arithmetic with order of operations defined above.
+The multiplication by 1,000 and flooring is meant to help generate uniform weights across implementations.

 ```sh
 Note that if your implementation does not allow for rounding to the fourth decimal, miners should apply the [tie-breaker below](#selecting-between-tipsets-with-equal-weight).
 Weight changes will be on the order of single digit numbers on expectation, so this should not have an outsized impact on chain consensus across implementations.